Nikolas-Milanovic/UofT-WebAppContest/README.txt

-This website was designed for the Appathon Competition in which contestants were tasked with creating a web application for certain cybersecurity categories.
+This website was designed for the Appathon Competition at the University of Toronto, in which contestants were tasked with creating a web application for certain cybersecurity categories.

 This site was awarded the 'Most Technical Code' award!